Movie Genre Classification by Language Augmentation and Shot Sampling: Experiments

 \textbf{Sound Event Analysis.} We analyze audio waveforms on MovieNet to uncover the correlations between genres and sound events.
-We present the representative sound events of 4 different movie genres in Figure \ref{fig: sound event}.
-From the figure, we validate that sound event (audio modality) is a discriminative attribute to recognize genres.
-For example, the high frequent sound events of \emph{Romance} consist of ``Singing'', ``Music for children'', and ``jingle, tinkle'' which make people feel relaxed and happy.
-In contrast, the elements of \emph{Action} movies are always associated with ``Gunshot'', ``Scary music'', and ``fusillade'', which make people feel thrilled and excited.
-More examples are provided in the supplementary.
+The representative sound events of four different movie genres are presented in \Cref{fig:sound_event}.
+The figure substantiates that sound events in the audio modality are discriminative attributes for genre recognition.
+For example, the prevalent sound events in the \emph{Romance} genre include ``Singing,'' ``Music for children,'' and ``jingle, tinkle,'' evoking feelings of relaxation and happiness.
+In contrast, elements characteristic of \emph{Action} movies consistently involve ``Gunshot,'' ``Scary music,'' and ``fusillade,'' making people feel thrilled and excited.
+Additional examples can be found in the supplementary material.

-\textbf{Keyword Analysis.} We calculate the Term Frequency - Inverse Document Frequency (TF-IDF) to uncover the correlations between key words and movie genres.
-Specifically, we create for each genre a table $T$ with dimension $n \times m$, where $n$ is the number of movies in this genre and $m$ is the vocabulary size. $T_{ij}$ represents the TF-IDF value of word $j$ in movie $i$ and $s_j = \sum_i^n T_{ij}$ is the score of word $j$ in the whole genre.
-We then plot the wordclouds for each genre.
-It is worth noting that some words such as ``know'', ``man'', ``think'' rank high among most of genres but do not carry real information.
-To address this issue, we design a mechanism where we first combine the top N words into a list (size of $N\times21$) from all genres and count their occurrence.
-If a word in the list appears more than $M$ times, it is excluded from the wordcloud plots.
-Here we set $N$ to 20 and $M$ to 5.
-Figure ~\ref{fig: wordclouds movienet} shows wordcloud plots of \emph{Romance}, \emph{Thriller}, \emph{Music} and \emph{War} on 28K trailers.
-We can observe that if words like ``singer'', ``applause'', ``blues'' appear in a trailer, it has a higher tendency to be classified as \emph{Music}.
-On the other hand, \emph{War} movies are more related to words such as ``soldier'', ``country'', ``home'', ``majesty''.
-More examples can be found in the supplementary.
+\textbf{Keyword Analysis.} We calculate the Term Frequency - Inverse Document Frequency (TF-IDF) to reveal the correlations between keywords and movie genres.
+Specifically, for each genre, we create table $T$ with dimensions $n \times m$, where $n$ is the number of movies in that genre and $m$ represents the vocabulary size. $T_{ij}$ denotes the TF-IDF value of word $j$ in movie $i$, and the score of word $j$ across entire genre is defined as $s_j = \sum_i^n T_{ij}$.
+Subsequently, we generate wordclouds for each genre.
+It is worth noting that some words such as ``know,'' ``man,'' ``think'' rank high among most of genres but do not carry real information.
+To address this issue, we introduce a mechanism where the top $N$ words from all genres are aggregated into a list of size $N\times21$, and their occurrences are counted.
+Any word surpassing the threshold of $M$ occurrences within this list is excluded from the wordcloud plots.
+Here, we set $N$ to 20 and $M$ to 5. \Cref{fig:wordclouds} shows wordcloud plots of \emph{Romance}, \emph{Thriller}, \emph{Music} and \emph{War} genres on the trailer data of MovieNet.
+We observe that trailers containing keywords such as ``singer,'' ``applause,'' ``blues'' tend to align more with the \emph{Music} genre.
+Conversely, \emph{War} movies exhibit stronger associations with words such as ``soldier,'' ``country,'' ``majesty.''
+See supplementary for additional examples.